itsmehari/Chrome-Tab-Organiser-Project/docs/architecture.md

 - **Dependency Management**: `package.json` manages development dependencies like ESLint and Terser.
 - **Code Quality**: ESLint (`.eslintrc.json`) is used to enforce a consistent code style.
 It can be run with `npm run lint`.
 - **Build Process**: A build step, run with `npm run build`, uses `Terser` to minify all JavaScript files for production, outputting them to a `/build` directory.
 - **Deployment**: The `create-deployment-package.ps1` script fully automates the creation of a production-ready package.
-It runs the linter, runs the build, and copies only the necessary, minified assets into a final `/dist` folder.
+It runs the linter, runs the build, and copies only the necessary, minified assets and the `lib/` folder into a final `/dist` folder.
 - **Exclusion**: The `.deployignore` file ensures that no source code, documentation, or development files are included in the final `/dist` package.
 - **Documentation**: All project documentation, including this file, a User Guide, a PRD, and a Testing Plan, is located in the `/docs` folder.